 However, the inclusion of retroactive environmental liability has become increasingly common in Canadian legislation.
 The Environmental Protection Act (EPA) in Ontario, for example, is now understood to include past potential environmental offenders within the net of liability.
 Under the EPA, a previous owner of the source of a contaminant, as well as those persons who were in occupation of the source of contaminant, may be subject to an administrative order such as a control order.
 That order requires that the discharge of a contaminant into the natural environment be reduced or stopped.
 In addition, ancillary steps such as conducting studies and filing reports may be required.
-Previous owners and occupants may also be subject to a stop order, which is issued when the discharge of a contaminant endangers human health or property.
-In addition, persons who caused or permitted the discharge of a contaminant into the natural environment could be subject to a clean-up order.
+Previous owners and occupants may also be subject to a stop order, which is issued when the discharge of a contaminant into the natural environment could be subject to a clean-up order.
 Only an administrative Record of Site Condition protects a prior owner/occupant from legacy administrative liability.